ds5110/git-intro/conda.md

 ## First things first

-Recommendations below assume that you're using Linux, MacOS or WSL.
+Recommendations below assume that you're using Linux, MacOS or WSL (WSL is for windows users).
 If not, then see [setup.md](setup.md).

 ## 1. Install miniforge